Dummiesman/ReVoltBlenderAddon/README.md

 - Selected objects will be exported as convex hulls
 - Any object named "HullSphere" is exported as a sphere
   - The size of exported spheres is the average *scale* of the object.
 To make a 'compatible' sphere model, create a 1 diameter UV sphere.

+## README: WORKING WITH RIM
+- Any object named "MirrorPlane" is exported as mirror planes
+  - Using "Selected Only" will override this behavior